molangning/writeups/ctf/TryHackMe/picklerick/README.md

 <img src="images/picklerick_0008.png">

-But then...I tested less, and I got no errors!
+But then...
+I tested less, and I got no errors!

 <img src="images/picklerick_0009.png">